 You can change an individual slave's EtherCAT state by right-clicking on the slave device in the LabVIEW Project window and selecting Online Device State.
 The slave device's EtherCAT state can be changed almost completely independently from the LabVIEW Scan Engine mode, with only two restrictions.
 One restriction is that you cannot place a slave device into Operational or Safe-Operational state unless the LabVIEW Scan Engine is in an equivalent state (Active Mode).
 The other restriction is that you cannot place your device into Bootstrap state unless the LabVIEW Scan Engine is in Configuration Mode.

 To have a third-party slave device show up in the LabVIEW Project window, you must import the slave's device profile XML file before configuring the slave with LabVIEW.

 The program written in LabVIEW Real-Time is deployed to the EtherCAT master, which is responsible for collecting, processing, and controlling the I/O in the EtherCAT network.
 Additionally, each NI-9144 slave chassis contains an embedded field-programmable gate array (FPGA) that can execute custom timing and signal processing to help you create intelligent distributed devices that are synchronized within 100 ns of each other.
-To take advantage of the programmable FPGA capabilities, you must use LabVIEW, LabVIEW Real-Time, and LabVIEW FPGA 2009 or later.
+To take advantage of the programmable FPGA capabilities, you must use LabVIEW, LabVIEW Real-Time Module, and LabVIEW FPGA Module.

 FPGA Transfer Methods